These terms and conditions were last updated on: 13 December 2019.

 - any other person's or business's systems, networks or security.

 - Each service may have monthly usage limits.
-If you go over any of these we'll charge you for
+If you go over any of these we'll charge

 the extra usage.
 Details of those charges are shown in our Tariff Guide at